matuspetrik/get-netbox-devices/README.md

 # Get Netbox Devices
 An application to pull data from Netbox based o provided criteria.

-Only `Var/input.yml` need to be edited to reflect the real status.
+Only os environment variables need to be edited to reflect the real status.

 ## Usage (Option #1)
 ```